diskoverdata/diskover-docs/source_files/search_syntax.md

 You can use operators **AND OR NOT**  to narrow down a manual search.
 Although the operators in this section are capitalized for ease of understanding, the operators can be typed in lower case in the search bar.

->🔆&nbsp;IMPORTANT!
+>🔆 &nbsp;IMPORTANT!
 When searching with more than one criteria, you don't need to put **AND** if that is the operator you would otherwise type, as Diskover uses the **AND** operator by default when non others are used.
 See examples below.

 Let's take the series **The Jungle Book** and that a similar naming convention was respected: **thejunglebook_s01_ep05_en.mov** (series The Jungle Book, season 1, episode 5, English sub)